Last Updated: April 21, 2021

 - There are insufficient data for the Panel to recommend either for or against the use of vitamin C for the treatment of COVID-19 in critically ill patients.

-There are no completed controlled trials of vitamin C in patients with COVID-19, and the available observational data are sparse and inconclusive.
-Studies of vitamin C in sepsis patients and ARDS patients have reported variable efficacy and few safety concerns.
+There are no controlled trials that have definitively demonstrated a clinical benefit for vitamin C in critically ill patients with COVID-19, and the available observational data are inconclusive.
+Studies of vitamin C regimens in sepsis patients and ARDS patients have reported variable efficacy and few safety concerns.

 See ClinicalTrials.gov for a list of clinical trials that are evaluating the use of vitamin C in patients with COVID-19.

-It is important to note that high circulating concentrations of vitamin C may affect the accuracy of point-of-care glucometers.13
+It is important to note that high circulating concentrations of vitamin C may affect the accuracy of point-of-care glucometers.16,17

 - Wei XB, Wang ZH, Liao XL, et al. Efficacy of vitamin C in patients with sepsis: an updated meta-analysis.
 Eur J Pharmacol.
 2020;868:172889.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/31870831.